l-chege/monitor-logs/README.md

 # System Resource Monitoring Script

 - This project aims to develop a Python Script that monitors local system resources (CPU usage, memory usage and disk usage) and logs the info to a file every hour.
-- It automates the exection of the scrit using 'cron' on Unix-based system.
+- It automates the exection of the script using 'cron' on Unix-based system.
+- Decided to impelement dockerization for simplified deployment.

-## Prerequisites
+### Prerequisites
-- Have Python 3.x installed
+- Have Python 3.9 or higher installed
+- Have Docker installed

 ### Installation
 1. Clone this repo to your local machine